Killings in Southern Kaduna: Attacks on Southern Kaduna villages

 "Not a single Fulani leader has been called for questioning not to talk of being detained.
 We also said that under Governor Nasir El-Rufai of Kaduna State, that has been the style of justice – victims are dragged and punished, while the alleged murderers are walking free with no consequence to their actions."

 In February 2022, the MACBAN chairman in Kaduna, Haruna Tugga, said not less than 10 Fulani herders, including a one-year-old infant, were killed; with 99 cows either poisoned or missing between January 22 and February 2, 2022.

 Adara and Atyap lands, in particular, had been under constant Fulani terror attacks between early 2020 to mid-2023.
 Awemi Dio Maisamari, the National President of the Adara Development Association (ADA), said between January and May 2020, no fewer than 107 people have been killed, 49 injured, about 66 persons kidnapped, 111 houses burnt, 32 villages destroyed and about 20,000 displaced.
 Many Atyap villages were sacked and many killed in the same unprovoked attacks, a situation which the Hausa community in the Zangon Urban district had distanced itself from in spite of allegations levelled against it by the Atyap Community Development Association (ACDA) of harbouring Fulani terrorists in the settlement.

-On May 1, 2023, the Atyap Community Development Association (ACDA) organized a World Press Conference to voice out the ongoing genocide in its territory.
+On May 1, 2023, the Atyap Community Development Association (ACDA) organized a World Press Conference to voice out the ongoing attacks in its territory.
 Sun News Online reported the ACDA National President, Samuel T. Achie saying, "As of the last count, 20 villages have been displaced, 18 villages burnt down, while 518 people killed with thousands of victims who have taken refuge across many communities from 2017 till date."
 In less than 24 hours before leaving office on May 29, 2023, the state governor, Nasir el-Rufai proscribed the ACDA, calling it an illegal entity.
 In response, the National President of the ACDA said the proscription would be challenged in court because it is an infringement on freedom of association.